Covid 19 Delta outbreak: My Covid Record vaccine pass - why users are being bombed with overloading and error messages - NZ Herald

 Hipkins said in a statement issued at 7.41am, "People can log in from later this morning, but we're asking for patience and for people to wait for a couple of days to ease any demand on the IT system and call centre staff."

-It's not clear when a Vaccine Pass will actually be available for download.
+I was able to request and a Vaccine Pass without problems at around 11am, which was then emailed to me, with a link for adding it to the Apple or Google Wallet on my smartphone.
+It showed up in my Apple Wallet, below my credit card, after I clicked the link.

-It does make sense to follow Hipkins advice and give the My Covid Record site a swerve for the next few days - because, for the time being, there's nowhere to use it.
+Regardless does make sense to follow Hipkins advice and give the My Covid Record site a swerve for the next few days - because, for the time being, there's nowhere to use it.

+And although I had plain sailing, a number of readers continued to report problems as midday approached.
+They ranged from glitches - including one who had only had the second of their two doses appear on the system - to underlying problems.
+Another user did not have NZ citizenship and thus had no NHI number he could enter to complete the process.

 The Covid Response Minister says the legal framework around vaccine passports is to be passed by parliament next week and for vaccine passports to be in use before the end of the year as the country moved into the traffic light system.